 Saigon.
 There are two seasons in Saigon, the dry season (from May to November) and the rainy season (from November to March).
 And sometimes during the dry season, you can also get unexpected rain, so you should prepare a raincoat just in case.
 Moreover, the average weather in Saigon is from 30 to 35 degrees Celsius; the sun is intense so you will need sunblock to protect your skin.

 Read more on When is the Best Time to go to Ho Chi Minh City (Saigon).

 Hanoi.
-The weather in Hanoi is different from that in Saigon because there are four seasons with distinct temperature.
+The weather in Hanoi is different from that in Saigon because there are four seasons with distinct temperatures.
 For example, it could be really hot in summer, about 36 degree Celsius, but that could be as freezing as 15 degree Celsius when winter comes.
-Therefore, autumn, from August to October, should be the best season for the tourists to visit Hanoi because of its natural beauty and comfortable weather.
+Therefore, autumn, from August to October, should be the best season for tourists to visit Hanoi because of its natural beauty and comfortable weather.